 Put a Chandelier in an Unexpected Location

-Although chandeliers look great in the classic spots—dining rooms, entryways, master bedrooms—it’s fresh and inventive when one is hung in a non-traditional space.
+Although chandeliers look great in the classic spots—dining rooms, entryways, primary bedrooms—it’s fresh and inventive when one is hung in a non-traditional space.
 Could your laundry room use a boost of style and luxury?
 Do you have a powder room that needs some eye-catching décor?
 Perhaps your kitchen requires some extra lighting, and a chandelier could do the trick.
 Even children’s rooms are increasingly displaying playful chandeliers that pop.
 Push the boundaries with where you hang your chandeliers.

 Turn Vintage Treasures Into Chandeliers